Skip to content

 To do so, ask yourself these questions:

-The process for creating an organizational structure
+The process for designing an organizational structure

 Once you’ve begun to understand how your business addresses the factors above, you’re ready to begin building (or reshaping) your organizational structure.